 The new laser system is a 100-kHz OPCPA from Fastlite, pumped by a 225-W Yb:YAG thin-disk regenerative amplifier from Trumpf Scientific, based on an industrial micro-machining system.
 The high repetition rate and average power of the OPCPA output is envisaged to provide good signal-to-noise ratio in both photo-electron and optical (infrared) spectroscopy experiments.
-The system has several outputs, as detailed in the following (according to factory acceptance tests):
+The system has several outputs, as detailed in the following:

 Mode